The Essence of Lombardian Cuisine

 Bresaola della Valtellina IGP

 The true bresaola originates in Valtellina, where the prized topside cut of beef and the flank and silverside cuts are used to make this specialty.
-First, the beef is trimmed lean and then rubbed with a spice mixture which varies by the producer but can include salt, juniper, garlic, clove, cinnamon, and other herbs.
+First, the meat is trimmed lean and then rubbed with a spice mixture, which varies by the producer but can include salt, juniper, garlic, clove, cinnamon, and other herbs.
 Next, the beef is stuffed into a natural casing, dries for a week, and then matures for a four-to-eight-week period.
 Quality bresaola is characterized by its bright red color and delicate flavor and is typically served on its own in Valtellina.
 However, you’ll also find it served with a splash of olive oil and shavings of Parmigiano Reggiano.

 Salame Cremona IGP